RESEARCH PROJECT - NUTRITION & EXERCISE - 2023/4

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to provide students with sufficient guidance to enable them to work safely and robustly, whilst promoting independent thought and allowing the opportunity for students to input into research design.
-The primary mode through which this is achieved is by one-to-one supervision but additional generic support is provided through tutorial sessions and small group sessions with the supervisor.
+The learning and teaching strategy is designed to provide students with sufficient guidance to enable students to work safely and robustly, whilst promoting independent thought and allowing the opportunity for students to input into research design.
+The primary mode through which this is achieved is by one-to-one supervision by a member of academic staff, but additional generic support is provided through seminars/tutorial sessions and small group sessions with the supervisor.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.